AT&T: Attractive Opportunity On Sell-Off

 ...I think a lot of people who watched your go-to-market evolution over the course of the summer and are looking at these results here would say that it appears that you've been willing to make an investment on the entertainment and video side, perhaps at a loss, in order to try to create a gain on the wireless side in terms of improved postpaid phone net adds, margin, churn, et cetera.
 And I guess if that's accurate, I'm wondering if you could grade yourself.
 How happy are you now with what you've achieved?

 I really liked that question as it is a valid concern and key to understand AT&T's strategy.
-This question drew a response which stated very clearly that bundling of wireless and video is what managements "definitely believes can add value to the overall customer base, shareholders and customers alike" as they are seeing success with it.
+This question drew a response which stated very clearly that bundling of wireless and video is what management "definitely believes can add value to the overall customer base, shareholders and customers alike" as it is seeing success with it.
 On the video losses, it should be repeated that a large part of these losses resulted from deliberate decisions to enforce tighter credit policies and credit standards.

 What's more, AT&T made a very strong statement on its wireless customers: